The Voice of Distibuted Energy

 “We’re seeing energy infrastructure and real estate values become permanently interlinked across major property sectors,” said Guy Grainger, global head of Sustainability Services at JLL.
 “Properties equipped with smart energy management and onsite power generation capabilities have a clear competitive advantage in today’s constrained environment.
 Energy security at operational facilities is now a boardroom discussion for business.”

-Why is the Business Vibe So Weird for Distributed Energy Right Now?
+Why is the Business Vibe So Weird for Distributed Energy?

 What is the distributed energy forecast for 2026?
 A mix of survival and gold-rush fever as incentives disappear, but demand for energy surges.